maemo-leste/maemo-user-guide/source/chapters/settings.rst

     * **Automatic configuration** (Check to use an automatic proxy configuration)
     * **Web address** (The address where the automatic proxy configuration is to be found)

-The second tab is *IP Addresses*.
-IP related settings go here.
+The second tab is :term:`IP` Address. :term:`IP` related settings go here.

     |internet-connections-wifi-settings-3|

-If you want to set IP addresses manually, and not use DHCP to get the addresses automatically, uncheck *Auto-retrieve IP address* and then set manually the following:
+If you want to set :term:`IP` addresses manually, and not use :term:`DHCP` to get the addresses automatically, uncheck *Auto-retrieve IP address* and then set manually the following:

     * **IP address**
     * **Subnet mask**